The Strangers (2008 film): Legacy

 In the years since its original release, The Strangers has developed a cult following.
 In 2009, it was ranked #13 on "Bravo's 13 Scarier Movie Moments" television piece, and in a 2018 retrospective, Clark Collis of Entertainment Weekly deemed the film a "modern-day slasher classic."
 In a 2024 retrospective for GQ, Jesse Hassenger praised the film as a "minimalist" slasher and a "canny mixture of seriousness and exploitation."

 The Strangers has appeared on several retrospective lists of the best horror films since the millennium: The A.V.
 Club named it the 23rd best horror film made since 2000, while Rolling Stone ranked it number 35 in a list of the 65 greatest horror films of the 21st century.
 In 2023, it was included in a list of the most disturbing films of the 21st century by /Film.

 The film has had several revival screenings in the years since its original release: It was exhibited in October 2024 by the Seattle International Film Festival as part of their "Scarecrowber" series, and had a nationwide theatrical re-release exclusive to Regal Cinemas on October 6, 2025, as part of the theater chain's "31 Screams" horror film revival series.

 Franchise

-In August 2008, Rogue Pictures confirmed that a sequel was in the works, with Bryan Bertino co-writing the screenplay with Ben Ketai.
+In August 2008, Rogue Pictures confirmed that a sequel was in the works, with Bryan Bertino writing the screenplay.
 The project was originally slated to enter principal photography in 2009, during which time it was tentatively titled The Strangers: Part II.
-Directors Laurent Briet and Marcel Langenegger were considered to direct, but landed eventually to Johannes Roberts.
+Directors Laurent Briet and Marcel Langenegger were considered to direct, the latter after Ben Ketai was brought to rewrite the script, but Johannes Roberts eventually landed the job.
 After a troubled development period, filming on the sequel began May 30, 2017.
 Later titled The Strangers: Prey at Night, the film was released on March 9, 2018.

-In 2024, The Strangers: Chapter 1, a reboot of the original film, was released.
+In 2024, The Strangers: Chapter 1, the first installment in a new trilogy was released.
 The film, which was shot consecutively with two following chapters by director Renny Harlin, serves as the first installment in a trilogy.
 The Strangers – Chapter 2 was released on September 26, 2025.
+The Strangers – Chapter 3 was released on February 6, 2026.